 A person who walks up and deliberately interrupts this important work will likely be unwelcome.
 And the handler will tell you so in no uncertain terms.

 Giving a treat where it is not warranted to a dog-in-training can cause confusion and backsliding in their training.

 Watch this video of Simba, a service dog who helps his human at school:

-One of the most important reasons you need to stop arbitrarily handing out treats to others’ dogs is respect.
+Finally, one of the most important reasons you need to stop arbitrarily handing out treats to other people’s dogs is respect.

 That is not your dog.
 You don’t have any idea about their possible medical conditions, health status or training status.

 The person who cares for that animal is responsible for their well-being.
 Deliberately disrupting that role would be like someone disciplining your child and telling your child not to listen to you.